strapdata/elassandra/docs/elassandra/source/integration.rst

 Create a new elassandra datacenter ..................................

-The overall procedure is similar the cassandra one describe on https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_add_dc_to_cluster_t.html.
+The overall procedure is similar the cassandra one describe on `Adding a datacenter to a cluster <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddDCToCluster.html#opsAddDCToCluster>`_.

 For earch nodes in your new datacenter :